 - UM Consultant reviews and assesses type and scope of request.
 Work assigned to appropriate area – e.g. Publications, Campaigns (advertising and media) – who may request further clarification/detail

 - Brief agreed by both parties and briefed in to external agency partners and/or internal design team

 - A response to the brief is developed, e.g. new creative concept, media plan, adaptation to existing advert

 - Response reviewed by University Marketing and Area and assessed against the brief.
-Depending upon scope/complexity of work, this may involve other key stakeholders (e.g. new advertising concepts require Chief Marketing Officer)
+Depending upon scope/complexity of work, this may involve other key stakeholders (e.g. new advertising concepts require Director, Brand and Marketing)

 - Work is refined under direction from University Marketing based on feedback from Area and key stakeholders.
 This may take several rounds based on complexity, and further approval may be required before production

 - Once overall concept/idea is agreed, work moves into production of the final required assets (e.g. print ad, course brochure)